 BA (University of Texas at Austin), MA (University of Sydney), PhD (University of Sydney)

-My research is focused on developing models of feminist agency that enable political action.
-I am especially interested in identity formation, communication and communicability, and interrogating the boundaries of the political (especially asking after the necessary pre-political conditions for action).
-My area of expertise is feminist philosophy, but I am also interested in critical theory, contemporary political theory, continental philosophy, and human rights.
+My research is focused on developing models of feminist agency that enable political participation.
+I am especially interested in identity formation, care ethics, communication and communicability, and interrogating the boundaries of the political.
+My area of expertise is feminist philosophy, but I am also interested in critical theory, ancient political thought, contemporary political theory, pragmatism, and human rights.

 Office: Amory Building, Room B209

-I am happy to supervise projects on a variety of topics and themes in feminist philosophy, including embodiment, care ethics, identity, intersectionality, eco-feminism, and social epistemology.
+I am happy to supervise projects on a variety of topics and themes in feminist philosophy, including embodiment, care ethics, identity, intersectionality, eco-feminism, and epistemic injustice.